dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

         }
     }

-Note in this example the access token can not be refreshed, and expires in an hour.
+Note in this example since no Access URI was returned in the access object, the access token can not be refreshed, and expires in an hour.

 Example non-normative Grant Response JSON document for Example 2 in {{CreateGrant}}: